-A court in Sweden has rerouted a neo-Nazi march on Yom Kippur farther away from a synagogue.
+Swedish court moves neo-Nazi march on Yom Kippur away from synagogue

 Swedish Jewish leaders cautiously praised the decision.